pybind/pybind11/docs/advanced.rst

 specified to indicate dependencies between parameters.
-There is currently just one policy named ``keep_alive<Nurse, Patient>``, which indicates that the argument with index ``Patient`` should be kept alive at least until the argument with index ``Nurse`` is freed by the garbage collector, as long as the nurse object supports weak references (pybind11 extension classes all support weak references).
-If the nurse object does not support weak references and is not None an appropriate exception will be thrown.
+There is currently just one policy named ``keep_alive<Nurse, Patient>``, which indicates that the argument with index ``Patient`` should be kept alive at least until the argument with index ``Nurse`` is freed by the garbage collector.
 Argument indices start at one, while zero refers to the return value.
-For methods, index one refers to the implicit ``this`` pointer, while regular arguments begin at index two.
+For methods, index ``1`` refers to the implicit ``this`` pointer, while regular arguments begin at index ``2``.
 Arbitrarily many call policies can be specified.
+When a ``Nurse`` with value ``None`` is detected at runtime, the call policy does nothing.

+This feature internally relies on the ability to create a *weak reference* to the nurse object, which is permitted by all classes exposed via pybind11.
+When the nurse object does not support weak references, an exception will be thrown.

-Consider the following example: the binding code for a list append operation that ties the lifetime of the newly added element to the underlying container might be declared as follows:
+Consider the following example: here, the binding code for a list append operation ties the lifetime of the newly added element to the underlying
+container:

 .. code-block:: cpp